abhinavmarwaha/notes/docs/algo/sort/merge.md

 	}
 	return(result);
 }
 ```

-```
-// O(n Log n)
+O(n Log n)
-// Merge sort is often preferred for sorting a linked list.
+Merge sort is often preferred for sorting a linked list.
 The slow random-access performance of a linked list makes some other algorithms (such as quicksort) perform poorly, and others (such as heapsort) completely impossible.
-// sorting image
+sorting image

-// Let head be the first node of the linked list to be sorted and headRef be the pointer to head.
+Let head be the first node of the linked list to be sorted and headRef be the pointer to head.
 Note that we need a reference to head in MergeSort() as the below implementation changes next links to sort the linked lists (not data at the nodes), so head node has to be changed if the data at the original head is not the smallest value in the linked list.
-#include <bits/stdc++.h>
-using namespace std;

-/* Link list node */
-class Node {
-public:
-	int data;
-	Node* next;
-};

-/* function prototypes */
-Node* SortedMerge(Node* a, Node* b); void FrontBackSplit(Node* source,
-					Node** frontRef, Node** backRef);
+```

-/* sorts the linked list by changing next pointers (not data) */ void MergeSort(Node** headRef)
+void MergeSort(Node** headRef)
 {
 	Node* head = *headRef;
 	Node* a;
 	Node* b;

-	/* Base case -- length 0 or 1 */
 	if ((head == NULL) || (head->next == NULL)) {
 		return;
 	}

-	/* Split head into 'a' and 'b' sublists */ FrontBackSplit(head, &a, &b);
+	FrontBackSplit(head, &a, &b);

-	/* Recursively sort the sublists */
 	MergeSort(&a);
 	MergeSort(&b);

-	/* answer = merge the two sorted lists together */ *headRef = SortedMerge(a, b);
+	*headRef = SortedMerge(a, b);
 }

-/* See https:// www.geeksforgeeks.org/?p=3622 for details of this function */
 Node* SortedMerge(Node* a, Node* b)
 {
 	Node* result = NULL;